-What can you do if you disagree on how your children are handled?
+What can you do if you disagree with how your children are handled?

 It always helps if your spouse is on the same page as you when it comes to major parenting rules.
 However, don’t assume and seek to discuss before addressing the issue with the grandparents.
 Most probably, your in-laws would have brought him up with similar guidelines as well.

-Whether in the form of suggestions or outright criticism, most actions rendered by your in laws comes out of a specific reason, maybe even out of good will.
-We believe no in laws will deliberately do something to harm their grandchild.
+Whether in the form of suggestions or outright criticism, most actions rendered by your in-laws come out of a specific reason, maybe even out of goodwill.
+We believe no in-laws will deliberately do something to harm their grandchild.
 If there’s something that meddles with your parenting rules, clarify the ground rules with them.
-You in laws may not be aware if their over-indulgence or strict methods are in conflict with your parenting philosophy or value.
+Your in-laws may not be aware of their over-indulgence or strict methods are in conflict with your parenting philosophy or value.

-Even if you disagree with what your in laws do, do not put them down or render personal attacks.
+Even if you disagree with what your in-laws do, do not put them down or render personal attacks.
 Instead of blaming or criticising, focus on the action at hand.
 You may need to address the issue separately with them when the children are not around.
 If you want to be respected, you should also respect the spouse’s parents too.
-Flaring up not only show poor modelling and conflict resolution skills, it also weakens your case.
+Flaring up not only shows poor modelling and conflict resolution skills, but it also weakens your case.

 If you feel strongly about something, it will be good to draw the boundaries early.
 It will save a lot of silent anguish and friction should the limits be known.
 For example, instead of fretting over possible occasions where junk food is offered, just specify “No junk food before 2 pm”.

 Address minor things when it happens on the spot.
-For example if you don’t want your child to watch TV past 9 pm, it may be useful to communicate this right there and then on the same night, instead of festering over a period of time and exploding eventually.
-This would strain the relationship, especially if your in laws are not aware of how it affects you.
+For example, if you don’t want your child to watch TV past 9 pm, it may be useful to communicate this right there and then on the same night, instead of festering over a period of time and exploding eventually.
+This would strain the relationship, especially if your in-laws are not aware of how it affects you.
 For pertinent and recurring matters, it may be useful to take stock of your thoughts and address the matter in a more direct approach.
 It may be helpful if your spouse is with you in some situations but they should not be the messenger for you.

-You may have talked to your in laws once, twice and many a times, but nobody is perfect and things are unlikely to change immediately.
+You may have talked to your in-laws once, twice and many a time, but nobody is perfect and things are unlikely to change immediately.
 They may have been trying to change, but due to old deep-rooted habits, they may occasionally lapse in their actions.
 Remind them gently of what has been discussed.
 This can be done firmly but respectfully.
-However if it is a matter intentionally disrespecting your wishes, then a more serious approach may have to be taken.
+However, if it is a matter of intentionally disrespecting your wishes, then a more serious approach may have to be taken.

 If the grandparents contradict you in front of your children, it may be necessary to have a separate talk with them.
 Don’t let yourself be undermined.
 When there are different standards, it causes confusion.
 Consistent rules and clarity are needed for children.